gptshubham595/codefundo404-WeFoundIt/README.md

   - Auto registration for voter ID after 18+ age and remove all sorts of updating problems.

   - Avoid multiple registrations on same aadhaar.

+  - Avoid Screen Recording and taking screenshots.

+  - Anonymous rartings and ppublic chat rooms will be there

+  - Map integration will be there for displaying political leaders are from which place

+  - App will display that which political leaders has done what and with what ratings.

+  - Completely Anonymous voting

+  - Also Results will be with seconds just after the voting.